gzavlanis/Bet-Maker/README.md

+# Bet Maker Application
-# create fake bets in specific platform
+## Create fake bets in specific platform

 #### This application creates a connection in an RMQ exchange, which corresponds with a platform.
 #### After that, it collects random messages and pick some odds of them to create a fake bet request in client api.